 Five things every healthcare interviewer is evaluating, whether they say so or not: emotional regulation under pressure, clinical reasoning speed, humility about mistakes, instinct to collaborate rather than go solo, and bedside manner signals.

 This applies whether you are an RN interviewing for an ICU, a CNA joining a long-term care facility, a pharmacist at a hospital system, or a medical assistant at a multi-provider clinic.
+ICU nurse interview questions in particular weight the clinical-reasoning axis hardest because the consequences of slow thinking are the most visible.

 Qualifications got you the interview.
 These five traits get you the offer.